jjvanzon/Circular-Language-Spec/spec/commands/creation-behavior-of-commands.md

 ![](images/3.%20Creation%20Behavior%20Of%20Commands.025.png)

-Creating its private contents, does not create a recursive creation or anything: the inactive call’s own private calls do not create *their* private contents, so there is no recursion there.
+Creating its private contents, might not create a recursive creation or anything: the inactive call’s own private calls do not create *their* private contents, so there is no recursion there.

 ![](images/3.%20Creation%20Behavior%20Of%20Commands.026.png)